posgnu/tiny-search/README.md

 This repository implements a simple search engine that works with UCI ICS domain webpages.

 ## Documents data
+The provided dataset, developer.zip, contains data that was gathered by web crawlers from 88 domains associated with ICS.
+The dataset consists of a little under 56,000 web pages, which are stored in folders with one folder per domain.
+Each file inside a folder corresponds to one web page, and the files are stored in JSON format with two fields: "url" and "content."

+The "url" field contains the URL of the web page, and the "content" field contains the content of the page as found during crawling.
+It is important to note that some of the pages in the dataset may not contain any HTML at all, and when they do, it may not be well-formed.
+For example, there might be an open <strong> tag but the associated closing </strong> tag might be missing.
+Therefore, it is important to select a parser library that can handle broken HTML when working with this dataset.
 ## How to run
 ### Step 0
 Setup python environment.
 ```sh
 pip install -r requirements.txt
 ```
+Prepare the dataset.
+Download [developer.zip](https://www.dropbox.com/s/vcfy7ad3osqyx23/developer.zip?dl=0) and unzip it under pageset directory.

 ### Step 1
 Build the inverted index and calculate the tf-idf score matrix.
 The below command will generate `inverted_index.pkl` and `tfvectorizer.pkl`.
 If `tfvectorizer.pkl` already exists then the script loads the existing tf-idf matrix and use it to build the inverted index.